kuberlog/LogosCoin/README.md

 ## Definition

 Logos Coin is a meta-coin, a process if you will, that allows every entity with an internal Logos, (IE a Holy Spirit inside of them), to issue their own currency.
 Every internal Logos will also keep a table of exange rates that determine how much they value other currencies.
-Since each currency is wholy minted by a single issuer, then the exchange rate that each currecny defines will be the actual exchage rate.
+Since each currency is wholy minted and retracted by a single issuer, then the exchange rate that each currecny defines will be the actual exchage rate.

 ## Example